-compliance with the Emit and appointment of an Eco abiling the considerion phase. (e) Please indicate the recommended periods in terms of the following periods that should be specified in the environmental authorisation: i. the period within which commencement must occur; 5 years ii. the period for which the environmental authorisation is granted and the date on which the development proposal will have been concluded, where the environmental authorisation does not include operational aspects; 5 years iii. the period for which the portion of the environmental authorisation that deals with non-operational aspects is granted; and 5 years iv. the period for which the portion of the environmental authorisation that deals with operational aspects is granted.
-N/A
+(e) Please indicate the recommended periods in terms of the following periods that should be specified in the environmental authorisation: i. the period within which commencement must 5 years occur: ii. the period for which the environmental 5 years authorisation is granted and the date on which the development proposal will have been concluded, where the environmental authorisation does not include operational aspects; the period for which the portion of the iii.
+5 years environmental authorisation that deals with non-operational aspects is aranted; and iv. the period for which the portion of the N/A environmental authorisation that deals with operational aspects is granted.